-- Comply at all times with all college and ADN Program policies. - Be present and on time for class and clinical experiences. - Wear the student uniform during clinical experiences and meet the minimum dress code standards of the healthcare agency. - At all times, be in good mental and physical health.
-A student may be required to obtain a physician's statement attesting to his/her mental and/or physical health in order to remain enrolled in a nursing course and/or the ADN program.
+- Comply at all times with all college and Associate Degree Program policies. - Be present and on time for class and clinical experiences. - Wear the student uniform during clinical experiences and meet the minimum dress code standards of the healthcare agency. - At all times, be in good mental and physical health.
+A student may be required to obtain a physician's statement attesting to his/her mental and/or physical health to remain enrolled in a nursing course and/or the Associate Degree Program.
 At all times comply with the policies of the healthcare agency in which clinical experiences are obtained.